 How To Make Lentil Meatballs (Vegan, Gluten-Free)

 To make these vegan lentil meatballs, first sort and wash dried lentils.
-Use green, brown or black lentils for this recipe, saute onion, garlic, herbs, add lentils, along with water or vegetable broth and cook until tender and liquid has evaporated.
+Use brown or black lentils for this recipe, saute onion, garlic, herbs, add lentils, along with water or vegetable broth, and cook until tender and liquid has evaporated.

-While lentil is cooking, make oat flour, followed by finely chopped walnuts in a food processor, then stir them in the lentil mixture along with ground flaxseeds, yeast flakes, and Bragg's Liquid Aminos.
+While the lentil is cooking, make oat flour, followed by finely chopped walnuts in a food processor, then stir them in the lentil mixture along with ground flaxseeds, yeast flakes, and Bragg’s Liquid Aminos.

 Form into a meatball shape and place onto a prepared baking sheet and baked for 30 minutes.
 While lentil meatballs are baking prepare the cashew gravy.

 The cashew gravy is easy, you basically rinse cashews, and add all the ingredients except the herbs in a high-speed blender, and process until creamy.